-Developed stormwater runoff from the remaining roof surface and shared access, driveways, parking spaces, sidewalks, and landscape will be directed to a proposed infiltration trench located in the southwest corner of Lot 1.
+Developed stormwater runoff from the remaining roof surface (Lot 1) and shared access driveway, driveways, parking spaces, sidewalks, and landscape will be directed to a proposed infiltration trench located in the southwest corner of Lot 1.
 In addition to the onsite area the infiltration trench is sized to infiltrate offsite stormwater runoff from the proposed asphalt driveway approach and the north half of 43rd Ave.
 SW that flows onto the driveway approach.
 The infiltration trench was sized utilizing WWHM2012 and a design infiltration rate of 30 inches per hour provided by ESNW.
-Per WWHM P:\20069\Reports\02 - Storm Report-Puyallup Duplexes 10.6.2023.docx 5 modeling program a 21' long x 10' wide x 3' deep infiltration trench is required to infiltrate developed and existing stormwater runoff from the previously mentioned areas.
+Per WWHM modeling program a 21' long x 10' wide x 3' deep infiltration trench is required to infiltrate developed and existing stormwater runoff from the previously mentioned areas.
+The bottom of the 3' deep infiltration trench is set at an elevation of 429.00.
+The recommended seasonal high groundwater table elevation of 6.7 below ground surface sets the seasonal groundwater elevation at 427.30 or 1.7' below the bottom of the proposed infiltration trench.
 See Basin Exhibits - Appendix "B" and Stormwater Calculations - Appendix "C" for detailed stormwater information.